GPUs Are Part of a Larger System

 Or consider inference serving.
 The model executes on GPU, but requests arrive through a network stack, get queued by a host-side scheduler, require tokenization on CPU, and produce outputs that traverse the same path in reverse.
 The GPU kernel might finish in 3ms, but if host-side preprocessing adds 8ms of overhead, GPU speed is irrelevant to the end-user latency.

-Where the bottlenecks actually live
+Where do the real bottlenecks live in AI systems?

 The uncomfortable truth is that many AI workloads are not GPU-bound for the majority of their execution time.
 They’re memory-bound, interconnect-bound, or host-bound — and the specific bottleneck shifts depending on the workload phase, batch size, and system configuration.